 Sandra J. Horning, M.D. has served as a member of our Board of Directors since November 2020.
-Dr. Horning served as the Chief Medical Officer and Global Head of Product Development of Roche, Inc., from January 2013 until her retirement in October 2019, and prior to that as Global Head of Oncology Product Development of Roche, Inc. from September 2009 to December 2013.
+Dr. Horning served as the Chief Medical Officer and Global Head of Product Development of Roche, Inc., a healthcare company, from January 2014 until her retirement in October 2019, and prior to that as Global Head of Oncology Product Development of Roche, Inc. from September 2009 to December 2013.
 From July 1980 until August 2009, Dr. Horning was a practicing oncologist, investigator and tenured professor at Stanford University School of Medicine, where she remains a professor of medicine emerita.
 From 2005 to 2006, Dr. Horning served as the President of the American Society of Clinical Oncology.
-From April 2015 to July 2018, Dr. Horning served as a member of the board of directors of Foundation Medicine, Inc..
-She has served as a member of the board of directors of Foundation Medicine, Inc..
-She has served as a member of the board of directors of Foundation Medicine, Inc..
-She has served as a member of the board of directors of Foundation Medicine, Inc..
-She has served as a member of the board of directors of Foundation Medicine, Inc..
-She has served as a member of the board of directors of Foundation Medicine, Inc..
-She has served as a member of the board of directors of Foundation Medicine, Inc..
-She has served as a member of the board of directors of Foundation Medicine, Inc..
-She has served as a member of the board of directors of Moderna, Inc., Gilead Sciences, Inc. and EQRX, Inc. since March 2020, January 2020 and August 2020, respectively.
-Dr. Horning received her M.D. from the University of Iowa School of Medicine and completed her internal medicine training at the University of her significant experience in the field of oncology and her product development leadership experience.
+From April 2015 to July 2018, Dr. Horning served as a member of the board of directors of Foundation Medicine, Inc., a molecular information company.
+She has also served as a member of the board of directors of Moderna, Inc., a pharmaceutical and biotechnology company, since March 2020, Gilead Sciences, Inc., a biotechnology company, since August 2020.
+Dr. Horning received an M.D. from the University of Iowa School of Medicine and completed her internal medicine training at the University of Rochester and a fellowship in Oncology and Cancer Biology at Stanford University.
+We believe that Dr. Horning is qualified to serve on our Board of Directors due to her significant experience in the field of oncology and her product development leadership experience.

 Gorjan Hrustanovic, Ph.D. has served as a member of our Board of Directors since July 2018.
-Dr. Hrustanovic has served as a Principal at BVF Partners L.P. since July 2018 and as an Analyst from September 2015 to July 2018.
-Dr. Hrustanovic also serves as a member of the boards of directors of Kymera Therapeutics Inc. since March 2020, Rain Therapeutics, Inc. since May 2018, and a number of privately held companies.
-Dr. Hrustanovic received a B.S. in Molecular Biology and a B.S. in management science from the University of California, San Diego, and his Ph.D. in Cancer Biology & Cell Signaling from the University of California, San Francisco.
+Dr. Hrustanovic has served as a Principal at BVF Partners L.P., a biotechnology investment firm that, together with its affiliates, is a holder of greater than 10% of our outstanding common stock, since July 2018 and as an Analyst from September 2015 to July 2018.
+Dr. Hrustanovic has also served as a member of the boards of directors of Kymera Therapeutics Inc., a biopharmaceutical company, since March 2020, Rain Oncology, Inc., a biotechnology company, since May 2018, and a number of privately held companies.
+Dr. Hrustanovic received a B.S. in Molecular Biology and a B.S. in Management Science from the University of California, San Diego, and a Ph.D. in Cancer Biology & Cell Signaling from the University of California, San Francisco.
 We believe Dr. Hrustanovic is qualified to serve on our Board of Directors due to his experience in the life sciences industry as a venture capitalist and a director.